-In the Application Install - Security Warning dialog, click Install.
+In the Application Install - Security Warning dialog box, click Install.

-Close GitHub Desktop.
+Close the GitHub Desktop.

-Installing Pandoc 1.13.2
+Installing Pandoc version 1.13.2

-Pandoc is a tool for converting files in one format to another.
-It can read many formats including GFM.
-It is used to output Microsoft Word's .docx format.
-Pandoc is the tool behind the Microsoft Learning-provided scripts that create Word documents from the Markdown versions of the lab files.
-If you do not install Pandoc, the document creation script fails.
+Pandoc is a tool that you can use to convert files from one format to another.
+It can read many formats, including GFM, and you use it output Microsoft Word's .docx format.
+Pandoc is the tool behind the scripts that Microsoft Learning provides to create Word documents from the Markdown file format of the lab files.
+If you do not install Pandoc, the document-creation script fails.

-To install Pandox 1.13.2
+To install Pandoc, perform the following steps:

 In your browser, navigate to https://GitHub.com/jgm/pandoc/releases.

 Scroll to the bottom of the page.